RimjhimSingh20/xenopus-frog-roc-analysis/README.md

 - Discovered 199 ROC-specific marker genes
 - Validated 4 markers from original publication
 - Identified 169 novel ROC markers
+The moderate overlap (9.1%) with reference markers from Table 3 may reflect several factors.
+First, our stringent statistical thresholds (padj<0.05, log2FC>0.5) prioritize high-confidence markers over exhaustive discovery.
+Second, the use of three independent marker selection methods and requirement for consensus increases specificity but may reduce sensitivity.
+Third, differences in preprocessing pipelines, batch structures, and quality control between our analysis and the original study could affect marker detection.
+Importantly, we successfully validated the four most critical ROC markers (LEF1, EGFL6, FREM2, IGFBP2) that define ROC identity and function, supporting the biological validity of our findings.
+The 169 novel markers we identified represent potential discoveries that warrant experimental validation.
+**
 Methods

 - **Clustering:** Leiden & Louvain algorithms (ARI=0.915)